Jim Baird (politician): Personal life

-Baird is married to Danise née Swain, a registered nurse who graduated from Purdue University in 1968.
-Baird has three children: daughter Vanessa Lee Norsworthy, born 1968, and sons Stacey Gilbert, born 1972, and Jason Beau, born 1981.
-Baird's son, Beau, was elected chair of the Putnam County Republican Party in March 2017.
-Beau ran to replace him in the Indiana House of Representatives.
-Beau won the election on November 6, 2018.
+Baird was married to Danise, born August 7, 1948, a registered nurse who graduated from Purdue University, in 1966.
+Baird has three children: daughter Vanessa Lee Norsworthy (born 1968) and sons Stacey Gilbert (born 1972) and Jason Beau (born 1981).
+Jason Beau was elected chair of the Putnam County, Indiana, Republican Party in March 2017 and ran to replace his father in the Indiana House of Representatives.
+He won the election on November 6, 2018.

-Baird resides outside of Greencastle in Clinton Township.
+Baird resides outside of Greencastle, Indiana, in Clinton Township.
 Baird has attended Gobin United Methodist Church in Greencastle since 1975.

+2026 vehicle crash

+On January 5, 2026, Baird and his wife, Danise, were injured in a car accident involving four other vehicles while traveling from Indiana to Washington, D.C.
+Danise was driving.
+Both were hospitalized.
+Their son Beau said they were "safe, stable, and in good spirits".
+Despite initial descriptions of the event by Beau as a "hit-and-run" accident, investigators found there to be no intentional wrongdoing.
+Investigators did find the driver of another vehicle at fault, citing an unsafe lane change.
+Danise later died of complications from the car accident on March 1, 2026.